Ronnie Jepson: Coaching and management career

-Upon retiring as a player, Stan Ternent, who had signed Jepson at both Bury and Burnley, then appointed him to his first coaching role as reserve coach at the "Clarets".
+Upon retiring as a player, Stan Ternent, who had signed Jepson at both Bury and Burnley, then appointed him to his first coaching role as reserve team coach at the "Clarets".
 In June 2002 he was linked to the vacant management position at Huddersfield Town, though Jepson opted to stay at Turf Moor.

-In May 2004, Ternent's contract at Burnley was not renewed by the club and Jepson was let go along with him.
+In May 2004, the club did not renew Ternent's contract at Burnley, and Jepson was let go along with him.
 In December of the same year, Ternent became manager at Gillingham, and Jepson joined him, again as assistant manager.
 Although the "Gills" fortunes improved, they narrowly failed to escape relegation from the Championship.
-Ternent left the club during the summer, but Jepson remained, as assistant to new manager Neale Cooper.
+Ternent left the club during the summer, but Jepson remained as assistant to new manager Neale Cooper.

-The 2005–06 season did not start well for Gillingham, and following a run of bad results and an FA Cup defeat to non-league Burscough, Cooper resigned and Jepson was appointed manager on 15 November 2005, initially on a caretaker basis, but he signed a two-year contract within the first two months, although this was not made public until several months later.
+The 2005–06 season did not start well for Gillingham.
+Following a run of bad results and an FA Cup defeat to non-League Burscough, Cooper resigned.
+Jepson was appointed manager on 15 November 2005, initially on a caretaker basis.
+Still, he signed a two-year contract within the first two months, although this was not made public until several months later.
 Jepson turned the season around, and the "Gills", having flirted with relegation danger, finally finished in 14th place with 60 points.
-He was nominated for the League One Manager of the Month award in April, though the award went to Bristol City manager Gary Johnson.
-During the close season Jepson's assistant Mick Docherty, who had been on a short-term contract, signed a new two-year contract for the role, and Jepson was able to make long term adjustments to the playing squad.
+He was nominated for the League One Manager of the Month award in April.
+However, the award went to Bristol City manager Gary Johnson.
+During the close season Jepson's assistant Mick Docherty, who had been on a short-term contract, signed a new two-year contract for the role.
+Jepson was able to make long-term adjustments to the playing squad.

 At the end of the 2006–07 season Jepson was once again linked with the newly vacant management position at Huddersfield, despite claiming to be happy at the Priestfield Stadium.
-Jepson was relieved to keep Gillingham in League One at the end of the season, however following a poor start to the 2007–08 campaign, with five defeats from the first six matches, Jepson resigned as manager.
+Jepson was relieved to keep Gillingham in League One at the end of the season, however, following a poor start to the 2007–08 campaign, with five defeats from the first six matches, Jepson resigned as manager.